aschuma/esp32_ssd1306_metaefa/README.md

    ```
    screen /dev/cu.SLAB_USBtoUART 115200
    ```
-   After that you will be connected to the micropython shell running on the board.
+   After that, you will be connected to the micropython shell running on the board.
    You may leave the shell by typing `Ctrl-A`, `K` and `y.`
 - File explorer
    ```
    rshell -p /dev/cu.SLAB_USBtoUART
    ```
    The files on the board should be available locally at `/pyboard` on your dev machine.
    You may copy files to the board by using the `cp` command.
-More details are availbale here: https://github.com/dhylands/rshell
+More details are available here: https://github.com/dhylands/rshell

 Please be aware that you can not use multiple shells simultaneously to the access the board.